 The new British Standard rules go even further to ensure public safety and security through ANPR camera readings and harder, more resilient plates.

-SO WHAT DO PLATE HAVE TO BE UNDER THE E STANDARD?
+SO WHAT DO PLATES HAVE TO BE UNDER THE E STANDARD?

 Durable and able to resist: